surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.40.5-dev1 =

+(2017/03/15) Added the 'og:updated_time' meta tag for post objects.
+Added a check for "Use Filtered (SEO) Title" before returning the SEO Framework title (Pro version).

 = 3.40.4-1 =